 Overview of the Future of Copyright

 One issue, which at first glance appeared to have settled into a restful sleep, has come back directly into the crossfire of all publishers.
 The issue is copyright.
 It is having a much greater direct impact on web publishers than on print publishers, although print publishers are very much caught in the crossfire.
 Indeed it is causing increasingly sleep-deprived nights for nearly all content creators, most significantly, from the music, film and television industries.

 In the early days of the web it was a devil-may-care free-for-all, riding under John Perry Barlow’s cry that “information wants to be free” (although, according to Wikipedia, “information wants to be free’ was originally pronounced by Stewart Brand at the first Hackers’ Conference in 1984.
 Barlow’s 1994 essay, The Economy of Ideas broke new ground in the debate.
 In 1996 Barlow wrote A Declaration of the Independence of Cyberspace another key document in the copyright battle of minds.

 This seemed like a possible dream until the larger content companies realized that there was income available from content on the web, significant income, and that there were copyright issues to dispute about who really owned the rights to publish this content on the web (was it the publisher or the author/creator — early contracts never envisaged the problem).
 But most significantly, publishers of all kinds realized that they had to control how their content was distributed on the web, and the most direct way to assert control was via copyright laws.
 The courts have been kept very busy!

-The history of copyright is a fascinating one, well worth anyone’s study.
+The history of copyright is a fascinating one, well worth studying to gain context on copyright issues today.
 There’s no shortage of information on the web related to the subject.
 Start with the Wikipedia entry and move on from there.

 It’s really fairly straightforward: authors (not publishers) were offered a modicum of economic protection in relation to their creative effort, as a simple incentive for creative folks to create.